You and I—we’re not perfect.

 God knows what we need to be.

-He knows what needs to be change, what needs to be reworked, and what needs to be completely transformed.
+He knows what needs to be changed, what needs to be reworked, and what needs to be completely transformed.

 He knows when to smoosh us.